Sole produces some of the finest home ellipticals out there.

 This means that even their most budget friendly E25 can safely hold most users.

-Sole only offers 2 different warranties on their ellipticals and only one elliptical (the E25) comes with the shorter version.
+Sole only offers 2 different warranties on their ellipticals and only the E25 and E35 come with the shorter version.

 And even the shorter of the 2 warranties is still impressive when compared to the competition.

 All Sole ellipticals come with a lifetime frame warranty.
-Most come with a 5 year guarantee on parts and a 2 year guarantee on labor.
-The E25 is the only one that comes with 3 years on parts and 1 year on labor.
+Most come with a 3 year guarantee on parts and a 1 year guarantee on labor.
+The E25/E35 come with 2 years on parts.

 A Few Others